- Is based in England

 Emerging Holiday Guest Expectations As A Result of COVID19

-COVID19 has led to quite a change in holiday cottage guest expectations.
-It's essential that you address these within your marketing – especially on your website, as many people won't book a property or even enquire about it if they feel that cottage is not going to meet their health and hygiene-related concerns.
+COVID-19 has led to quite a change in holiday cottage guest expectations.
+It’s essential that you address these within your marketing—especially on your website—as many people won’t book a property or even enquire about it if they feel that the cottage will not meet their health and hygiene-related concerns.

 Here’s a helpful 10-point checklist of some of the most frequently raised concerns for you to address.